RandalJBarnes/AkeyaaPy/README.rst

 AkeyaaPy
 ========

-Compute flow directions using a locally-fitted conic discharge potential model.
+Compute a grid of flow directions across a specified venue using a locally-fitted conic discharge potential model.

 Venues